Autumn has arrived, energy levels are shifting.

 Just as there is yin and yang in everything, autumn is not just about letting go of what we no longer need or what is holding us back.
 It is also about gathering what nourishes and strengthens us, prepares us for winter.

 In Autumn, nature appears to be clearing out; the days are becoming shorter, the nights longer.
 The trees are losing their leaves, shedding what they do not need any more.
-Animals are gathering natures products, their winter stash and fattening themselves up before the cold kicks in, in preparation for hibernation.
+Animals are gathering natures gifts, their winter stash and fattening themselves up before the cold kicks in, in preparation for hibernation.

 Just as the trees let go of their leaves,